kddubey/cappr/README.md

 pytest
 ```

-Note that a small, dummy model will be downloaded to your computer if you don't have it
+Note that a few small, dummy model will be downloaded to your computer if you don't have
-already.
+them already.

 ### Docs

-To locally build docs (I'm on Windows), run
+To locally build docs (I'm on Windows lol), run

 ```
 cd docs